Chamonix with Kids: Aiguille du Midi, Mer de Glace & Epic Hikes

 Chamonix-Mont-Blanc is in the Haute-Savoie department of eastern France, about 80 km from Geneva, Switzerland.
 The easiest approach is to fly into Geneva Airport (GVA) and drive — it takes roughly one hour and fifteen minutes via the A40 motorway.
 The road is straightforward and well-signposted.
 You can book a rental car online to arrange transport in advance.

 Alternatively, the Mont-Blanc Express train connects Chamonix to Saint-Gervais-les-Bains, which is on the main TGV network from Paris (about five and a half hours total).
-During summer, direct bus services also run from Geneva airport.
-Compare flight options to Geneva from your home city.
+During summer, direct bus services also run from Geneva airport. compare flights to Geneva from your home city.

 Best Time to Visit